 Existing examples of Peierls-type 1D systems on surfaces involve depositing metallic overlayers on semiconducting substrates, in particular, at step edges.
 Here we propose a new class of Peierls system on the (10-10) surface of metal-anion wurtzite semiconductors.
 When the anions are bonded to hydrogen or lithium atoms, we obtain rows of threefold coordinated metal atoms that act as one-atom-wide metallic structures.
 First-principles calculations show that the surface is metallic, and below a certain critical temperature the surface will condense to a semiconducting state.
 The idea of surface scaffolding is introduced in which the rows are constrained to move along simple up-down and/or sideways displacements, mirroring the paradigm envisioned in Peierls’s description.
 We predict that this type of insulating state should be visible in the partially hydrogenated (10-10) surface of many wurtzite compounds.

-- ab initio Art C60 CALPHAD Carbon nanomaterials Carbon Nanotube conference electron holography ETSF functional materials gas sensing graphene Harry Kroto III-V materials III-V nanowires magnetism multiferroics nanoscience oxides phase diagram publication quantum transport science Scientific Reports spectroscopy spintronics Transition Metal Dichalcogenides travel Zeila
+- ab initio Art C60 CALPHAD Carbon nanomaterials Carbon Nanotube conference electron holography ETSF functional materials gas sensing graphene Harry Kroto III-V materials III-V nanowires magnetism multiferroics nanoscience oxides phase diagram publication quantum transport science science policy Scientific Reports spectroscopy spintronics Transition Metal Dichalcogenides travel Zeila